 The second and third steps were challenging, because they required referring to the docs and also hunting around the system to find out where Maven and Java were installed.
 Typically, this is handled by IntelliJ/environment variables.

 Installation is covered in the Diffblue Cover Documentation.
-Since everything required to use Cover was contained in one package or plugin (depending on the version), it was easier to set up and use than Randoop or EvoSuite and didn’t actually require consulting the documentation.
+Since everything required to use Cover was contained in one package, it was easier to set up and use than Randoop or EvoSuite and didn’t actually require consulting the documentation.

 Diffblue Cover produced the most complete test suite.
 Though line coverage was slightly lower than EvoSuite’s (94%, compared to 96%), the tests generated by Cover were more meaningful.

 Diffblue Cover was also the only tool to have an “Assert Suggestion” feature, which provided auto-completion options for asserts that might be appropriate when writing tests.

 Of the four tools on this list, all provide assistance and value.
 The tests they create are generated much more quickly than those written by people, can cover most cases, and sometimes even write tests for edge and corner cases that people wouldn’t have identified.
 And each capability represents a stepping stone to even more advanced code creation technology.